 Consider Your Estate

-Estate planning is a good idea at any phase of adulthood, but it’s critical in later years of life.
+Estate planning is a good idea at any age, but it’s critical in the later years of life.
 Find an estate attorney to help.
 Nothing tears apart a family like a poorly constructed estate.
 Don’t do this to your surviving loved ones.
-Take care of business and do it now.
+Get it done now.

 The Bottom Line

 There you have it.
-Our best financial advice depending on which generation you inhabit.
+Our best financial advice depends on which generation you are part of.
 Obviously, we can’t cover everything in an article like this but have tried to at least hit on the Big Idea items that you should be thinking about.
-For an easy education in personal finance, check out the articles, guides, quizzes, videos, and more at CentSai.com.